 Also, I know better than to tell you I have “the cure.”
 Unfortunately I haven’t cured myself and I’d never make a promise like even if I had.
 But I think I may be able to help with your headaches.
 Mine are very mild and I believe its because of the holistic methods I’ve used over the years to keep them at bay.
 Whether you want a massage once in awhile, or a complete program, here’s what I can offer:

 1. Empathy.
 I’ve had migraines for about 10 years.
 I talk quietly and I listen.
-If you just want to lie down, we’ll both just be quiet.

 4. Reiki – This gentle healing method can be just the thing for reducing stress, a significant contributor to migraines.
 People describe it as feeling light, euphoric, like they are floating.
 Some are surprised how quickly the time passes, whereas beforehand they couldn’t imagine lying still and relaxed for an entire hour!